google/googletest/googlemock/docs/v1_5/CookBook.md

   // second argument DoThis() receives.
 ```

-Arghh, you need to refer to a mock function argument but C++ has no
+Arghh, you need to refer to a mock function argument but your version
-lambda (yet), so you have to define your own action. :-( Or do you
+of C++ has no lambdas, so you have to define your own action. :-(
-really?
+Or do you really?

 Well, Google Mock has an action to solve _exactly_ this problem: